PopulateTools/decidim-module-extra_user_fields/docs/create_new_field.md

 Now the field `check_box minimum_age` refers to the attribute previously defined in `app/forms/concerns/decidim/extra_user_fields/forms_definitions.rb:20`

 We must now ensure that field is saved in user extended data.

+3. Save your new field in the user extended data

 In file `app/commands/concerns/decidim/extra_user_fields/commands_overrides.rb` and in file `app/commands/concerns/decidim/extra_user_fields/omniauth_commands_overrides.rb` , add your new field